ravindasenarath/aws-saa/README.md

     - Query data in S3 without loading it
   - AQUA(Advanced Query Accelerator)
     - Cache that enhances Redshift
+  - Redshift datashare
+    - Grand readonly access to data
+    - Other accounts/cluster with in same account
+    - Use PrivateLink

 ### OpenSearch
   - Successor of ElasticSearch